 As you might have guessed, many of these online training services offer personal finance education too.
-A wide variety of topics can be discovered including budgeting, debt reduction, investing, small business and much more.
+Discover a wide variety of topics including budgeting, debt reduction, investing, small business and much more.

-Here are 5 online training sites you might consider:
+Here are seven online training sites you might consider:

 The 360 Training e-learning platform focuses on industry-related training.
 The company started by providing online traffic school courses in 1997.
 Today, 360 Training provides courses on topics including workplace safety, food and beverage service, IT and software skills, HR and compliance work, business skills, and real estate education.